rahulthakral38/woocommcer-payumoney-redirect-checkout/README.md

 # woocommcer-payumoney-redirect-checkout

-We built this plugin for payu money redirect checkout api, this plugin requires woocommerce and with the help of this plugin customer can pay using Credit cards/ Debit cards / Netg banking / UPI / Wallet.
+We built this plugin for PayUMoney redirect checkout api, this plugin requires woocommerce and with the help of this plugin customer can pay using Credit cards/ Debit cards / Netg banking / UPI / Wallet.

-All the payments are happening on pay hosted checkout page.
+All the payments are happening on PayU hosted checkout page.

 #How to install